-VANCOUVER : Canada's Prime Minister Justin Trudeau said a Chinese court's sentencing of Canadian businessman Michael Spavor to 11 years in prison for espionage on Wednesday was "absolutely unacceptable" and called for his immediate release.
+VANCOUVER: Canada's Prime Minister Justin Trudeau said that a Chinese court's sentencing of Canadian businessman Michael Spavor to 11 years in prison for espionage on Wednesday (Aug 11) was "absolutely unacceptable", and called for his immediate release.

-The ruling comes as Huawei Technologies CFO Meng Wanzhou's U.S. extradition hearings have entered the final stretch in a Canadian court, a case that cast a chill over diplomatic ties between Beijing and Ottawa.
+The ruling comes as Huawei Technologies CFO Meng Wanzhou's United States extradition hearings have entered the final stretch in a Canadian court, a case that has cast a chill over diplomatic ties between Beijing and Ottawa.

 Here is a timeline of Meng's extradition case.

 Aug 22, 2018: A New York court issues an arrest warrant for Meng to stand trial in the US.

 Dec 1, 2018: Meng is arrested by Canadian police in Vancouver as she changes planes.
 The arrest is not made public until Dec 5.
 The Chinese embassy in Canada demands her release.